KokelSan/aPQlypse/README.md

 “In an apocalyptic world infested by zombies, toilet tissue has become a rare resource.
 Luckily, a group of rolls has been detected in a restricted area.
 As an elite soldier you are sent in mission to find the precious paper”.

 There are 5 rolls spread across the map.
-Zombies are headed you from everywhere.
+Zombies are heading to you from everywhere.
 Good luck soldier.

 ## What I learned 🌟